 - 1. Inspect area and determine that probable length.
 Note: It may be necessary to sand area of damage to exactly determine severity of damage (Length & Depth) - 2.
 Remove any runner or hardware in area of crack. - 3.
 Clean area of crack with Acetone, prior to sanding.
 This reduces the chances of embedding oils and grease into fibers in the unaffected areas. - 4.
-Sand area of crack using a rotary sander with a 50-80 grit sander.
+Sand area of crack using a rotary sander with a 36 grit sander.
 Use a 12 to 1 ratio for removing crack (Example: If damage is .100"deep x .100 length, then the minimum radius would be 1.2").
 The sanding area is typically circular, or oval.
 The radius is also affected by the size of damage.
-If length of the damage is 1" long, then the minimum radius would be (1" divided by 2)+ 1.2" = 1.7" radius.
+If length of the damage is 1" long, then the minimum radius would be $(1^{"} divided by 2) + 1.2^{"} = 1.7^{"} radius$ .
 Remove damage in repair area up to limit.

 - 5. After all damage has been removed, determine the size of repair pieces needed.
-The first layer should be .5" larger than the smallest radius of the removed area.
+The first layer should be 1" larger than the smallest radius of the removed area.
 Airglas uses a mat/roving combination for all layers.
 Cut both mat/roving layers the same size. - 6.
 Do a final clean of repair area. - 7.
 Apply first layer of mat & roving.
 Wet out with resin, then roll using fiberglass roller.
 The fiberglass roller assists in breaking down fiber to accept resin.
 It also forces excess resin to the surface. - 8.
 Apply second layer of mat & roving.
 Roll out material completely, before applying more resin.
 This prevents applying too much resin to glass in repair.

-- 9. Apply final layer of mat & roving to repair area.
+9. Apply final layer of mat & roving to repair area.
 Roll out material completely, before applying more resin.
-Wet out as needed. - 10.
-Add final mat to top of repair to provide material to allow for a smoother surface finish when cured. - 11.
-Allow repair to completely cure.
-When cured sand area to smooth the repair.
+Wet out as needed.

+- 10. Add final mat to top of repair to provide material to allow for a smoother surface finish when cured.
+Do a final sand of repair area with 80 grit. - 11.
+Apply gelcoat to top side repairs, and 23T3-90K Teflon coating to bottom repairs.
+Gel-coat is best applied with a cup gun.
+Teflon coating is best applied with a paint gun.

-NOTE: AIRGLAS uses A .75oz.
+NOTE: AIRGLAS uses a .75oz.
 Mat and a 24oz Roving for every layer of the layup.
 For repair materials contact Airglas, Inc. to purchase a repair kit.